 - Conservation easements

-- Employment issues and other litigation issues
+- Employment issues and other litigation issues such as discriminatory management practices

 In addition our attorneys can advise on matters of personal, and business, liability.